salehahr/quartz/content/sensors/gyroscope.md

 $$\hat{\phi} = \int_0^T  \dot{\phi}(t) + \beta_\phi(t) + \eta_\phi(t) ~dt$$

 ## Conclusions
-Using only the gyroscope provides a good estimate over short periods of time (due to integration of bias terms)
+* Using only the gyroscope provides a good estimate over short periods of time (due to integration of bias terms)
+* If using for a short period of time, the drift won't affect us too much (not had time to accumulate)